jacksonavery/site/_posts/2022-03-03-translationformatting.md

 ![Vocaloid Wiki Screenshot](/assets/translationformatting/vocaloidwiki1.jpg)

-This uses as HTML table, as do I.
+This uses an HTML table, as do I.

 Specific page [here](https://vocaloidlyrics.fandom.com/).
 Finally, the other alignment style: the text and its translation aligned horizontally instead of in vertical succession.
 I don't need to tell you this specific site is unnatractive but there's potential here as well.